 Build vs. Buy Software in the Age of AI: Why the Old Rules No Longer Apply

 The conventional wisdom was straightforward.
 If the problem is common -- accounting, email, basic CRM -- buy it.
-When to build custom software?
-Only when the requirement is genuinely unique and the capability gives you a competitive edge.
+When to build software?
+Only when the requirement is genuinely unique, and the capability gives you a competitive edge.
 This made sense when hiring someone to build an app meant a six-figure commitment and a timeline measured in quarters.

 What it missed is that "unique" is more common than people assume.
 Almost every business has workflows, approval chains, or data relationships that don't map cleanly onto generic tools.
 The 80% fit from off-the-shelf software was considered good enough because closing that last 20% gap was prohibitively expensive.
 That gap is where most of the frustration lives -- and it's exactly where things have changed.